Your employment contracts are legally binding agreements between you (the Employer) and your staff member (the Employee).

 Alternative dispute resolution

-If one of your employees wants to raise a claim, they must use early conciliation first.
+If one of your employees wants to raise a claim in the employment tribunal, they must use early conciliation first.

 Expert support